-In VBA, you can create an Option button to enable a user to choose from several option.
-An Option button is often used in Userforms, but can also be used in a Worksheet.
+In VBA, you can create an Option button to enable a user to choose from several options.
+An Option button is often used in UserForms, but can also be used in a Worksheet.
 In this tutorial, you will learn how to create an Option button, get a user choice in VBA and use it in code.

 If you want to learn how to create a Checkbox, click here: VBA Checkbox

 In order to insert an Option button in the Worksheet, you need to go to the Developer tab, click Insert and under ActiveX Controls choose Option button:

 Image 1.
 Insert an Option button in the Worksheet

 When you select the Option button which you inserted, you can click on Properties under the Developer tab: